-Repair category 1 Notes It is presumed that the stove has been installed in accordance with manufacturer recommendations.
-The appliance has not been tested and is assumed to be in full and safe working order.
+Repair category 1 Notes It is presumed that the stove has been installed in accordance with the manufacturer's recommendations.
+The appliance has not been tested and is presumed to be in full and safe working order.
 All flue linings should be checked, repaired if necessary and swept prior to the stove being reused.